Aashrith-007/Telecommuniction-Prediction-model/README.md

 # Telecommuniction-Prediction-model
-Predicts telecom customer churn using Logistic Regression and Random Forest on the Telco Customer dataset.
+This model predicts whether the customer would churn or not using Logistic Regression and Random Forest on the Telco Customer dataset.